 - A. Effective Date.
-The requirements of this regulation shall be effective upon the date of adoption of this regulation by the president. - B. Relation to Federal and State Laws and Policies.
+The requirements of this regulation-policy shall be effective upon the date of its adoption of this regulation by the president by the Board of Governors. - B. Relation to Federal and State Laws.
+The foregoing policy as adopted by the Board of Governors is meant to supplement, and does not purport to supplant or modify, those statutory enactments which may govern or related to the subject matter of this policy. - CB.
+Relation to Federal and State Laws and Policies.
 The foregoing regulation as adopted by the president is meant to supplement, and does not purport to supplant or modify, those statutory enactments, regulations, and policies which may govern or relate to the subject matter of this regulation.

-Regulations and GuidelinesThe President may promulgate appropriate regulations or guidelines to implement this policy.
+Regulations and Guidelines.
+This policy shall be implemented and applied in accordance with such regulations and guidelines as may be adopted from time to time by the president.